freddy38510/beastcss/README.md

 Type: `String`

-Default: `''`
+Default: `process.cwd()`

 Base path location of the CSS files.
+Set to the current working directory by default.

 > Notes: has no effect with `beastcss-webpack-plugin`.